seerapusairam/my-rag-app/README.md

 ## How It Works

 1.  **Indexing**:
-    *   When the server starts, the `setupRag` function in `setupRag.js` is called.
+    *   When the server starts, the `setupData` function in `setupData.js` is called.
-    *   It loads the text from `data.txt` using `TextLoader`.
+    *   It loads the PDF from `data.pdf` using `PDFLoader`.
-    *   The text is split into smaller chunks using `RecursiveCharacterTextSplitter`.
+    *   The PDF content is split into smaller chunks using `RecursiveCharacterTextSplitter`.
     *   These chunks are then converted into vector embeddings using `GoogleGenerativeAIEmbeddings` (`gemini-embedding-001`).
     *   The embeddings are then added to a ChromaDB collection.
+    *   The `setupRag` function in `setupRag.js` then initializes the RAG pipeline with the custom retriever from `setupData.js`.

 2.  **Retrieval and Generation**:
     *   The `/ask` endpoint (handled by `router/askRouter.js` and `controller/appController.js`) receives a question.
     *   The `askController` function calls `askQuestion` from `setupRag.js` with the user's question.
-    *   A retriever queries the ChromaDB collection for the most relevant document chunks based on the question.
+    *   A custom retriever (defined in `setupData.js`) queries the ChromaDB collection for the most relevant document chunks based on the question.
     *   The retrieved chunks and the original question are passed to a prompt template.
     *   The `ChatGoogleGenerativeAI` model (`gemini-1.5-flash`) generates an answer based on the provided context.
     *   The answer is then sent back as a JSON response.